-Echeveria Pulidonis (ech-eh-VER-ee-a pu-LEE-do-nis) is a slow-growing flowering evergreen succulent plant from the family Crassulaceae.
+Echeveria Pulidonis (ech-eh-VER-ee-a pu-LEE-do-nis) is a slow-growing flowering evergreen succulent plant from the family Crassulaceae and genus Echeveria.

-The plant hails from Mexico and Central America and commonly known as Pulido’s Echeveria.
+The plant hails from Puebla, Mexico, and Central America and commonly known as Pulido’s Echeveria.

 Echeveria Pulidonis Care

 Pulido’s Echeveria has a slower growth rate compared to other succulent Echeveria plant species.

 The plant is low growing reaching only 8” inches tall and 6” to 8” inches wide.

 It has curved stemless rosettes 4” to 5” inches wide with a cupping growth and a distinct red tip and red edge.

 Over time as this slow growing succulent plant becomes established it will grow to produce a good size clump and rosette.

 Pulidonis is recommended for USDA hardiness zone 9a to 11b.